My Favorite Places to Shop in Paris

 At the airport (go early, especially if you have high-value items!):

-Go to the Tax Refund counter BEFORE checking your luggage (you may need to present the purchased items to customs).
+Go to the Tax Refund counter BEFORE checking your luggage as you may be asked to present the purchased items to customs officials.

 Scan the barcode on your forms at one of their machines.